 - Not recognizing a motorcycle’s equal right to the road

-- Not providing enough distance between a car and motorcycle
+- Not providing enough distance between a car and a motorcycle

 - Cutting off a motorcycle during a lane change or turn

 People are quick to assume that the “biker” was doing something wrong, but more likely an inattentive driver of a car or truck caused the wreck.
 We investigate promptly to preserve evidence and talk to witnesses.
-If necessary, we bring in professionals to measure skid marks, inspect the vehicles, and reconstruct the accident to establish the motorist’s negligence.
+We bring in professionals to measure skid marks, inspect the vehicles, and reconstruct the accident to establish the motorist’s negligence.

 - Improper or illegal lane changes: Cars and trucks can sideswipe nearby motorcycles during a lane change, especially if the motorcyclist is in the other vehicle’s blind spot.